Animal transporter

 Animal transporters are used to transport livestock or non-livestock animals over long distances.
 They could be specially-modified vehicles, trailers, ships or aircraft containers.
 While some animal transporters like horse trailers only carry a few animals, modern ships engaged in live export can carry tens of thousands.

-The Animal Transportation Association campaigns for humane transporting of animals as do many other animal welfare organisations.
+The Animal Transportation Association is the primary organization advocating for humane animal transport.